eecs-330/winter2020/pages/_assignments/hw6.md

 * [Understanding Accessibility in Collaborative Writing for People with Vision Impairments][Collab] - Das, M., Gergle, D., and Piper, A.M.
 * [WebinSitu: A Comparative Analysis of Blind and Sighted Browsing Behavior][WebinSitu] - Jeffrey P. Bigham

-Some labs at NU that are working with HCI and accessible design:
+Some labs at NU that are working with HCI and inclusive design:
 * [Inclusive Technology Lab][ITL]
 * [TIDAL Lab][TIDAL]
 * [Tiilt Lab][Tiilt]